 Cancers are classified according to the organ in which they originate (primary site).
 Even when cancers spread to other organs (secondary cancers or metastases) it is usually possible to ascertain the origin of the malignant cells.

 Cancer is a major cause of mortality in Australia and contributes greatly to morbidity and disability.
 It accounts for 19% of the total burden of disease in Australia (Begg et al. 2007).

 Cancer incidence in NSW has been increasing for a number of decades.
-As in other regions of developed world, this due to the aging of population and lifestyle changes.
+As in other regions of the developed world, this is due to the ageing of the population and lifestyle changes.
 The rankings of individual cancers have also changed.
 In 1972, the four most common cancers in males were lung, colorectal (large bowel), prostate, and stomach; and in females were breast, colorectal, melanoma, and cervical cancers.
-The 2008 rank order is now prostate, colorectal, melanoma, and lung cancers in males; and breast, colorectal, melanoma, and lung cancer in females.
+The 2008 rank order is now prostate, colorectal, melanoma, and lung cancers in males; and breast, colorectal, melanoma, and lung cancers in females.

 Most cancers have a unique set of causal factors, but many share risk factors.
 These include: smoking (responsible for the majority of preventable cancers); dietary influences; infectious agents; radiation (including ultraviolet radiation); and genetic factors.
 The most significant risk factor for developing cancer is old age.